 Disney’s fifth resort opened in September 2005 and is owned and operated by Hong Kong International Theme Parks, an incorporated company jointly owned by The Walt Disney Company and the Government of Hong Kong.

 The main landmark is also Sleeping Beauty castle and the park consists of Main Street U.S.A., Fantasyland, Adventureland, Tomorrowland, Grizzly Gulch, Mystic Point, and Toy Story Land.

 The most recent Disney theme park in the world was opened in 2016.

 It is different than many of the other Disney parks in the world as it takes on more of a traditional Chinese approach to Disney.

-Shanghai Disneyland is divided into different these sections Gardens of Imagination, Mickey Avenue, Adventure Isle, Treasure Cove, Fantasyland and Tomorrowland.
+Shanghai Disneyland is divided into different sections Gardens of Imagination, Mickey Avenue, Adventure Isle, Treasure Cove, Fantasyland, and Tomorrowland.

-There are less rides in this park with more of an emphasis on live shows.
+There are fewer rides in this park with more of an emphasis on live shows.

-The centerpiece of this Disney park is the largest castle of all the parks, Enchanted Storybook Castle which pays homage to all the Disney princesses.
+The centerpiece of Shanghai Disneyland is the largest castle of all the Disney parks: Enchanted Storybook Castle.
+This castle pays homage to all the Disney princesses.

 Now that you know how many Disney parks there are in the world, and have seen a little bit about them, which one is on your bucket list?